SanujaRupasinghe/single_cycle_riscv_verification_platform/cocotb_env/Example2/readme.md

 ---
 # Note
-In the test bench `ready_in` is always driven high brcause of that some input signals are missed by the DUT and output is duplicated
+1. In the test bench `ready_in` is always driven high
+2. In test1 `valid_in` is always 1 and in test2 `valid_in` is 80% of the time is 1 because test bench provide data that are valid without looking at the `ready_out`, some input signals are missed by the DUT and output is duplicated